Open-Source Projects

 ComPAIR

-You can learn more on ComPAIR’s support website and other institutions can download the ComPAIR application from the GitHub repository.
+You can learn more on ComPAIR’s support website and other institutions can download the ComPAIR application from the UBC GitHub repository.

 iPeer

-You can learn more on iPeer’s support website and other institutions can download the iPeer application from the GitHub repository.
+You can learn more on iPeer’s support website and other institutions can download the iPeer application from the UBC GitHub repository.

 Learning Tools Interoperability (LTI) Shim

 The LTI Shim is still under active development.
-Other institutions can download the LTI Shim beta application from the GitHub repository.
+Other institutions can download the LTI Shim beta application from the UBC GitHub repository.

 Projects We Contribute To

-The LT Hub contributes to several open-source projects.
+We contribute to several open-source projects.
 The following are a few notable examples.

 Webwork